 Credit impact

-Personal loans also have the potential to negatively affect your credit profile
+Personal loans have the potential to negatively affect your credit profile.

-While there’s no specific limit to the number of personal loans you can have at once, you’ll need to go through an application and approval process for each personal loan.
-Every application is all but guaranteed to trigger a credit check.
+While there's no specific limit to the number of personal loans you can have at once, you'll need to go through an application and approval process for each personal loan.
+Every application will likely trigger a credit check.
 This is called a hard inquiry, and each one could have a temporary negative impact on your credit.

 Loan fees